Multidialogo/gists/readme.md

 If passed first parameter must be the lower tag to preserve, must be an integer.

-If no argument passed the user will be prompted for confirmation for any tag in the repository.
+If no argument passed the user will be prompted for confirmation on any tag in the repository.

 This solution is more secure than dealing on tag date, since could not be consistent with version progression.